mabrains/gdsfactory-generic-pdk/klayout/lvs/README.md

 #### GUI

-You could also run the LVS using Klayout-Menus supported for GenericPDK as explained above in Fig. 3.
+You could also run the LVS using Klayout-Menus supported for GenericPDK as explained above in [GUI Section](#gui).